 in thy Godhead manifest.

 The season of joyful celebration that started at Christmas carries on through Epiphany and ends with the Feast of the Presentation (Candlemas) on 2nd February.
 In accordance with the Law of Israel, the child who was manifested to the wise men at birth was presented in the Temple, where he was recognised by Simeon and Anna.
 He was both ‘a light to lighten the Gentiles’ and ‘the glory of God’s people Israel’, where redemption would be won through suffering.
 Simeon’s final words move attention away from the celebration of Christmas, towards the mystery of Easter.

 For the Church in Wales, the Epiphany of our Lord was on Monday 6th January, and was celebrated in many Churches on Sunday 5th January.
-The Presentation of Christ in the Temple (Candlemas) will be celebrated on Sunday 2nd February.
+The Presentation of Christ in the Temple (Candlemas) was celebrated on Sunday 2nd February.